Guide to Work, Study, Travel and Living Abroad

 On a teaching fellowship in Ecuador.
 Photo courtesy of WorldTeach.

 Teaching abroad is one of the most accessible and popular options for paid or inexpensive long-term stays overseas.
 Considerable cultural immersion is possible, especially if you already have some knowledge of the host country's language.
 But proficiency in the local language is rarely a requirement for obtaining a position.
-Here we review the great number of possibilities for those without teaching credentials.
+Note: Teaching English Online is now an option overseas as countries continue to increase in providing longer-term digital nomad visas for those who can demonstrate a certain level of income.
+But here we review the great number of possibilities for those wishing to teach with organization and without teaching credentials.

 The bulk of teaching opportunities overseas are for English teachers.
 As the world rushes to acquire the new lingua franca of international commerce, diplomacy, and higher education, your "credential" is simply being a native speaker of the English language.
 That may be all you need to obtain a job and a work permit in areas such as Asia and Eastern Europe.
 In addition to native fluency in English, many programs are now requesting experience in Teaching English as a Foreign (or Second) Language, known by the acronyms TEFL, EFL, TESL, ESL, or even TESOL (Teaching English to Speakers of Other Languages).

-Formal credentials in TEFL can be gained in a one-month course (see Susan Griffith’s book on Teaching English Abroad).
+Formal credentials in TEFL can be gained in a one-month course.
 This could open doors in extremely competitive areas like Western Europe.
 Those with a Master's in TEFL, available through a one-year program at many universities, can teach virtually anywhere.

 Other teaching possibilities, some of which we list here, exist for those with knowledge of special fields such as business, health, math or science (through the Peace Corps).

 Earnings can be good in the relatively wealthy countries of Japan, South Korea, and Taiwan.
 In China pay may be high by local standards but not sufficient for savings.
 Africa and Latin America are primarily served by volunteer organizations.
-Western Europe presents far less prospects for Americans, even those with formal credentials, because British and Irish teachers do not need work permits as members of the European Union, however Teaching Assistant programs do exist in France and Spain.
+Europe presents far less prospects for Americans, even those with formal credentials, however Teaching Assistant programs do exist in France and Spain.

 In general, if your main motivation in teaching is to make a lot of money, you will likely be disappointed.
 In some cases the experience may even cost you more than you earn, but this is usually still far less than the cost of study or travel abroad.
 (Student loans can often be deferred during volunteer work; inquire through your loan and program sponsors.)